wilberquito/mtp1/README.md

-# Xeus Cling Jupyter Kernel for using on Notebooks
+# MTP1 on Notebooks

-In this README you will find the instructions to build the images and create a running container.

-You also have a notebook example to interact with the notebook running inside the container and the differents C++ kernels.
+In this README you will find the instructions to build the images and create the running container to interact with the notebooks and the different C++ kernels.

 If you want to know more how it works you can read this interesting [post](https://blog.jupyter.org/interactive-workflows-for-c-with-jupyter-fe9b54227d92).